Teaching Assistant:

 Course Schedule

 In this first quarter of our three part sequence on QM, you will study the basic equations, discussed the similarities and differences between the classical and QM descriptions, and solve some simple, typically one-dimensional problems.
 In the second quarter, we'll move on to three dimensional problems, and the QM description of the Hydrogen atom, from which you could first see how the QM formulation yields accurate predictions of the observed phenomena, and begin study of multi-particle systems and perturbation theory.
-In the final quarter, we'll delve into more advanced topics include the variational principle, WKB approximation, scattering theory, and a deeper look at the interpretation of QM.
+In the final quarter, we'll delve into more advanced topics include time-dependent perturbation theory (interaction of matter and light), the variational principle, scattering theory, the EPR paradox, Bell's Theorem, and a deeper look at the interpretation of QM.

 See the course outline above for the chapters that correspond to the material covered in this course.